ablaies92/Sample-Work-Product/README.md

-# This repo is dedicated to the storage of various work product samples; it is a way to showcase my skills and versatility in the workplace.
+# This repo showcases various work product samples; it is a way to highlight my versatile skillset and dedication to producing pragmatic and quality solutions
+## My work